deankoch/UYRW_data/markdown/rswat.md

   # files into memory, overwriting anything already there.
 This is useful if you need to reload
   # project data after it's been modified on disk by external programs.

-  # parse the `swatname` argument, assigning all non-ignored files by default
+  # parse the `fname` argument, assigning all non-ignored files by default
   cio = rswat_cio(trim=FALSE) %>% filter(exists)
   if(length(fname)==0) fname = cio %>% filter(!ignored) %>% pull(file)
   cio.match = cio %>% filter( (file %in% fname) | (group %in% fname))